theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/set-daclient.md

 ForceTunnelingNrptSuffix  : .
 ```

-This example enables Windows® 7 clients to connect to the corporate networking over DA.
+This example enables Windows??
+7 clients to connect to the corporate networking over DA.
 There are multiple steps involved in achieving this configuration.
 By default PKI is disabled during DA installation and it needs to be enabled.
 This is achieved by provisioning an IPsec root certificate on the DA server using the Set-DAServer cmdlet.